Steven Alderson was bullied at school for being autistic. Decades on, a historic win has made him an Australian national hero

 “Do I care about golf?
 No. Do I want this man to succeed at everything he ever sets his mind to?
 Yes, absolutely,” the top comment read.

-Shaking off a few nights of big celebrations and little sleep, this week Alderson is back at Willunga to compete in a celebrity Pro-Am event alongside two national cricket stars, Callum Ferguson and Alex Ross.
+Shaking off a few nights of big celebrations and little sleep, last week Alderson was back at Willunga to compete in a celebrity Pro-Am event alongside two national cricket stars, Callum Ferguson and Alex Ross.

 He can scarcely contain his excitement when he shares news that he has been invited to tee up in a Pro-Am prior to LIV Golf Adelaide at The Grange in February, a tournament and league organized by Australian golfing royalty Greg Norman.